lukechampine/freeze/README.md

 `Object.freeze()`.
 A frozen object cannot be modified; attempting to do so will result in an unrecoverable panic.

-To accomplish this, the `mprotect` syscall is used.
-Sadly, this necessitates allocating new memory via `mmap` and copying the data into it.
-This performance penalty should not be prohibitive, but it's something to be aware of.

 Freezing is useful for providing soft guarantees of immutability.
 That is: the compiler can't prevent you from mutating an frozen object, but the runtime can.
 One of the unfortunate aspects of Go is its limited support for